 Murray and Celeste Fasken Distinguished Graduate Student Teaching Award

 Guillermo García Ureña is a fourth-year graduate student in Hispanic Studies.
-He’s worked with Texas A&M since the fall of 2013 teaching Spanish.
-García Ureña said he is honored to receive the Fasken award, and sees what could be described as a higher calling when it comes to education.“When I enter the classroom and I see the students looking at me, I feel the responsibility to do the best I can,” he said.
+He’s worked teaching Spanish with Texas A&M since the fall of 2013.
+Guillermo said he is honored to receive the Fasken award, and sees what could be described as a higher calling when it comes to education.“When I enter the classroom and I see the students looking at me, I feel the responsibility to do the best I can,” he said.
 “I want to make our time together valuable.”

-García Ureña earned his bachelor’s in philosophy in Spain, at the Universidad de Complutense, and completed his master’s degree in Freiburg, Germany.
+Guillermo earned his bachelor’s in philosophy in Spain, at the Universidad de Complutense, and completed his master’s degree in Freiburg, Germany.
 He came to A&M after hearing good things about the department of Hispanic Studies.
-His dissertation covers the persecution of the Marranos, a persecuted group accused of being “crypto-Jews” and “false Christians” from the Spanish Inquisition, and their cultural and literary impact.
+His dissertation covers the persecution of the Marranos, a persecuted group accused of being “crypto-Jews” and “false Christians” by the Spanish Inquisition, and their cultural and literary impact.